tanvirsaad/TinDog/README.md

 # TinDog
-A tinder for Dogs....The assignment of an online course
+A tinder for Dogs....An assignment of an online course